[1]:

 https://github.com/PEESEgroup/Pure-Component-Property-Estimation

 The recently developed Abdulelah-Gani model is also available in ugropy.
-This model is on an early stage of development and it is not as complete as the original publication.
+This model is in an early stage of development and it is not as complete as the original publication.
 Some of tertiary structures are not yet implemented and for that, the properties that depend on them are not available.
 Let’s see how to use it:

 [15]: